Book a two-week trip at this project with a start date of December 18th, 2017 (ending December 31st, 2017) to access

 Following training, your focus will be on surveys of plant and animal communities.
 This will include:

 - Active searches for amphibians and reptiles.
-Survey the research sites both day and night, typically searching for chameleon, gecko, and snake species.
+Survey the research sites both day and night, typically searching for chameleon, gecko and snake species.
 Volunteers will be given morphometric data collection training as well as have the opportunity to handle all species found.
 It is especially important to bring a high quality flashlight with batteries and cheap gardening gloves for these surveys.

 - Pitfall and Sherman trapping.
 The project uses two live trapping techniques to sample terrestrial and arboreal small mammals and terrestrial frogs, snakes, and lizards.
 Pitfalls commonly catch frogs such as Stumpffia pygmaea, one of the smallest frogs in the world, and also the bizarre Rhombophryne testudo frog.

 - Timed species counts for birds.
 Volunteers are trained in bird identification through training sessions using sound recordings and photos.
 Binoculars are optional but extremely useful, although the majority of birds are identified by call.

 - Lemur behavior and surveys.
 In this phase you will determine different population behavior in varying forest types.
 The study will focus on the black lemur, offering opportunities to observe them and record behaviors at six different sites.
 Responses to alarm calling from both individual and groups of lemurs will be compared using recordings.
 Additionally, the project will conduct both daily and nightly transects, listening for the territorial calls of cathemeral and nocturnal species found in the area.

 - Casual collections.
 Casual observations of conservation target species, such as lemurs, have proved to be an important boost to the species list and previous volunteers have found the impromptu searches and sightings particularly rewarding.

 During the project you will hike each day, along with other volunteers and staff, from the main campsite on the beach to remote locations in the forest to conduct your field work.
 You will directly contribute to important research, aiming to inform the local government about how to manage the remaining forests and conserve their invaluable natural assets.